erikw425/NFL_Predictive_Rushing_Models/README.md

 # Regressions

-After preliminary regression analysis mapping features (GameWeather, etc.), I determined that high cardinality features have negliglbe impact.
-Based on time and code constraints I decided to fix features that seem to have only a few issues (ex: TeamAbbr: BLT, BAL) and drop features that have high cardinality (ex: GameWeather: N/A Indoor, N/A (Indoors), etc).
+After preliminary regression analysis with mapping features (GameWeather -> Snow :1 Else :0, etc.), it was determined that many high cardinality features have negliglbe impact.
+Based on time and code constraints, some features were fixed and others were dropped.
+Fixed features only had a few issues (ex: TeamAbbr: BLT, BAL) and dropped features had high cardinality (ex: GameWeather: N/A Indoor, N/A (Indoors), etc).

 Coming soon...